 The Advisory Panel engaged in thoughtful discussions on a broad range of topics required to be addressed by ARB staff as part of the program review.
 Panelists also provided input on additional topics areas.
 As previously indicated, the considerable value of the Panel was the differing viewpoints on the issues discussed.
 Comments and suggestions made by panelists are already being reflected in several actions being taken by staff including some of the proposed amendments that the Board will consider in December.

 As noted earlier, the LCFS program is in its infancy.
-Based on our assessment, staff does not believe there have been any adverse impacts on the environment or economy in response to the LCFS.
+Based on our assessment, staff does not believe there have been any adverse impacts on the Californian environment or economy in response to the LCFS.
 Further, staff’s re-evaluation of the illustrative plausible scenarios suggests that there are numerous plausible scenarios that can be employed by stakeholders to comply with the program, at least through its mid-years (2015-2017) and possibly beyond.
 Based on staff’s analysis of the first two quarters of 2011, there are substantial numbers of credits in the market, which can potentially help regulated parties in future years meet their compliance obligations; though early, the program is working as intended.

 In the long run, staff recognizes that next-generation fuels will be needed in future years.
 As such fuels are several years away, the program needs to maintain its “back-loaded” design features that allow time for the necessary investments in this emerging market of low CI biofuels.
 Staff also believes that ongoing monitoring of the implementation of the program is critical.
 Specifically, staff has many commitments including on-going monitoring of several aspects of the program that will ensure effective program implementation including future recommended regulatory amendments if necessary.